Episode 14: Temujin Kensu

 However, Kensu has at least 10 witnesses stating that he was 450 miles away from the murder when it took place and there is no physical evidence linking him to the crime.
 He was convicted through a hypnotized witness, a jailhouse informant and an unsubstantiated plane flight theory.
 Since his conviction, a retired officer from the same department that helped convict him has now joined his team as a PI and says the more he digs into this case, the more red flags he sees.

-*WE ARE ASKING LISTENERS TO E-MAIL ST. CLAIR COUNTY PROSECUTOR MICHAEL WENDLING USING THE TEMPLATE BELOW*
+*WE ARE ASKING LISTENERS TO E-MAIL NELSON BUNN FROM THE NATIONAL DISTRICT ATTORNEY’S ASSOCIATION (NDAA) USING THE TEMPLATE BELOW*

-Proving Innocence Press Release: Innocent Man Denied Clmency
+Proving Innocence Press Release: Innocent Man Denied Clemency

 To write to Temujin: